Changissnz/why_I_would_use_LLMs/README.md

 # Why I Would Use LLMS
 ## written by: Richard Pham

-A short explanation for why someone like me is obliged to jump on the LLM trend; LLMs are here to stay.
+An explanation for why someone like me is obliged to jump on the LLM trend; LLMs are here to stay.
 --------------------------------------------------------------------------------------------------------

 There are concerns about the rise of LLMs.
 Specifically, energy usage and cognitive decline are two primary